Lightning-AI/pytorch-lightning/docs/source/ecosystem/metrics.rst

 In TorchMetrics, we offer the following benefits:

 - A standardized interface to increase reproducibility
-- Reduces Boilerplate
+- Reduced Boilerplate
 - Distributed-training compatible
 - Rigorously tested
 - Automatic accumulation over batches
-- Automatic synchronization between multiple devices
+- Automatic synchronization across multiple devices

 -----------------

-Example 1: Functional metrics
+Example 1: Functional Metrics
 -----------------------------

 Below is a simple example for calculating the accuracy using the functional interface: